 - For IMAP Migration, detailed statistics along with folder information will be available.

 - Under each account, the errors, if any, will also be listed with details.
-Click Failed to view the number of emails not migrated and the reason.

 - The common reasons include: